What could you possibly gain from sitting in your kayak and paddling around?

 There are many things that make kayaking a good activity for your mental health.
 The first one is that it is done outside.
 Being outdoors, surrounded by nature has shown to improve people’s well being.

-According to this study, green exercise (one done in nature) has positive effects on your health.
+According to this study, green exercise (one done in nature) has positive health benefits.
 Being in a green environment improves your mood and self-esteem.
-These two are associated with mental health.
+These two are associated with mental wellbeing.
 When water is present, the effects are greater.

 This other study sought to see whether there is any relationship between depressive symptoms and vitamin D levels.
 More research is still underway.
 So far, however, there is evidence suggesting that high vitamin D levels can reduce depressive symptoms.